-Outside of the south of the UK it is noteable that Leeds ranks as the fourth most largest local authority in terms of scaleup numbers, hosting 137 companies.
-Other local authorities outside of London with large volumes of scaleups include Buckinghamshire, Manchester, Birmingham, Bristol, Cardiff, Cheshire East, Glasgow and Edinburgh
+Despite the concentration of scaleups in the south of the UK, it is noteable that Leeds ranks as the fourth most largest local authority in terms of scaleup numbers, hosting 137 companies.
+Other local authorities outside of London with large volumes of scaleups include Buckinghamshire, Manchester, Birmingham, Bristol, Cardiff, Cheshire East, Glasgow and Edinburgh.